Rewritten from prototype of Chapter 17 of Clabaugh & Rozycki Understanding Schools HarperCollins 1990

 Public, Perceived and Preferred Goals

 In A Place Called School John Goodlad makes an intensive study of existing school goals.
 He identifies four kinds found in documents from different sources.
-(Goodlad, pp. 50-56 does not address the issue as to what kind of consensus exists to support the implementation of these goals ) These goals, which we will call public goals could each be a source of elements in the school curriculum.
+(Goodlad, pp. 50-56 does not address the issue as to what kind of consensus exists to support the implementation of these goals ) These goals (which we will call public goals because they tend to end up formulated in public documents) could each be a source of elements in the school curriculum.
 They include:

 Goals can help us restrict our choices.
 What we find, however, is that there is a substantial difference between the mix of goals that students, teachers and parents perceive in their schools and the mix of goals each would prefer.
 In general, Goodlad study found that perceived intellectual goals far exceed preferences; whereas, perceived personal goals do not meet preferred levels.
 (Goodlad, pp. 62-69)